phronmophobic/blog/markdown/dewey-analysis.md

 # Future Work

-If given the choice, system optimal beats user optimal every time, but it can difficult to align incentives due to the tragedy of the commons.
 Most language ecosystems have figured out that directly supporting community repositories/tools like clojars is a big win.
 Based on some smart design choices by clojure, its maintainers, and the community, I think that clojure is well positioned to take advantage of tools that work at the ecosystem level.
 I'm not totally sure what other ecosystem tools look like, but I have some ideas.

+## Mundane Improvements

 While the vision is to work on innovative ecosystem tooling, many of the planned improvements are mundane:
 * crawl other open-source hosts besides github